 Role of Contributors

 Anyone is welcome to contribute and edit content in the IMPOWR Research Database.
-The volunteers who assume the greatest responsibility for drafting initial content are known as “Contributors.”
-In addition to contributors, we also recruit experts in the fields found in our topics matrix to provide updates and oversight of the content posted by Contributors in order to keep it up-to-date, relevant and accurate.
-If you are interested in assisting IMPOWR in one of these two roles, please see our “How to Get Started” section.
+Volunteer "Contributors" research, write and edit the database content.
+Contributors provide updates and oversight of the content posted in order to keep it up-to-date, relevant and accurate.
+If you are interested in becoming an IMPOWR Contributor, please see our “How to Get Started” section.